-The Whistle Blower Policy, the Policy for determining Material Subsidiaries, and the Policy on dealing with Related Party Transactions are available on the link www.lasalabs.com
+The Whistle Blower Policy, and the Policy on dealing with Related Party Transactions are available on the link www. lasalabs.com

 E. Utilization of funds

 There were no funds raised through preferential allotment or qualified institutions placement as specified under Regulation 32 (7A) during this financial year.